osuosl/ganeti_webmgr/docs/source/errors.rst

 The main Ganeti install page assumes significant background knowledge, especially regarding troubleshooting.
 This page provides guidance about common errors that occur during the installation process.
-This page is structured to supplement the `Manual
+This page is structured to supplement the :doc:`manual-install` guide.
-Installation </projects/ganeti-webmgr/wiki/Manual-install>`_ guide.

-For help with problems related to installing Ganeti Web Manager with Fabric, please see the`Fabric install troubleshooting </projects/ganeti-webmgr/wiki/Fabric-troubleshooting>`_page.
+For help with problems related to installing Ganeti Web Manager with Fabric, please see :doc:`fabric-install`.

 If you discover ambiguities or problems with the installation instructions that aren't addressed in this page, please ask in the